 Once you’re done, make sure the text files are deleted both from your desktop as well as the trash.
 You don’t want any evidence of the blog remaining in your cache, open for detection.

 Other than all the sophisticated ways to prevent geo-tagging and location discovery, it’s also a prudent strategy to not reveal even the slightest hints of your personal profile.

-7. Avoid best practices
+7. Avoid best practices for blog growth

 To ensure your blog is secure from attacks and malware, it’s recommended that you not allow comments or other means of input such as newsletter signups, account registration, and search.